 Low Vision Care for Macular Degeneration in Colorado

-At Low Vision Of Colorado, we take a different approach to Macular Degeneration.
+At Low Vision Of Nebraska, we take a different approach to Macular Degeneration.
 When you come to us you will begin to discover the things you can do rather than what you can’t because of your vision loss.
-Low Vision Of Colorado has helped countless patients with Macular Degeneration maximize their remaining vision and live joyful lives while doing things they value.
+Low Vision Of Nebraska has helped countless patients with Macular Degeneration maximize their remaining vision and live joyful lives while doing things they value.

 How We Help With Macular Degeneration

 There are over 10 million people with Macular Degeneration in North America but that’s of little comfort when you’re one of them.
 Sooner or later, ophthalmologists and retinal specialists cannot offer any more treatments to improve your vision.
 At that point, you will ask yourself how life will go on.
 Will you be able to continue driving, reading, cooking, playing cards, or simply getting around without the assistance of others?

 You have come to the right place for answers.

 Dr. Robert Stamm, a low vision optometrist and member of the International Academy of Low Vision Specialists (IALVS) will help you optimize your remaining vision for the tasks and activities that matter to you most.

 During a low vision exam, we will determine together what these activities are.
 We will then introduce you to the different devices and glasses that can optimize your vision for these specific tasks.
 Dr. Robert Stamm will work with you to evaluate which options are best suited to your needs, and help you understand what is possible and what isn’t.

 What is Macular Degeneration?

 The eye functions much like a camera.
 Light is projected onto the retina, which can be compared to wallpaper on the back of the eye’s interior.
 The retina consists of light-sensitive cells that are connected to the optic nerve.
 At the center of the retina, the sensory cells are particularly small and densely packed.
 This area is called the macula.